 If you’re seriously considering streaming or have done it before, you likely are aware that Roku Express isn’t the only option.
 In fact, it’s only one of many options from Roku.

 The Express is considered to be the “entry level” device for Roku at $29.99.
-The complete Fall 2019 offering for Roku looks like this:
+The complete Spring 2020 offering for Roku looks like this:

 Major competitors in the space include tech giants Amazon, Apple and Google.
 Amazon offers the Fire TV Stick and Google touts the Chromecast.
 Both are priced in the range of the Roku Express, but don’t come with the same perks.